 Alternative financiers such as P2P financiers and private lenders saw the biggest drop from 11% loan share in 2019 to 1% in 2020.

-This could be due to the popularity and wide spread awareness of the various government financing schemes, with Enterprise Singapore and participating banks approving over $18B in such loans to over 21,000 SMEs in 2020.
+This could be due to the popularity and wide spread awareness of the various government supported schemes such as the Enterprise Financing Scheme, with Enterprise Singapore and participating banks approving over $18B in such loans to over 21,000 SMEs in 2020.

 Breakdown of approved loan quantum

 48% of SME borrowers within our platform obtained loan amounts between $100K to $300K, the most common range of financing quantum.